 Modify CAM output#

-Set your namelist so that you output:
+Set the namelist so that you produce:

 one